-What are the financial benefits of a voluntary conservation agreement?
+What are the financial benefits of a conservation easement?

-Financial incentives, including cash and various tax incentives, have been established to encourage landowners to conserve their lands.
+Financial incentives, including cash and various tax incentives, have been established to encourage landowners to conserve their lands with a conservation easement.
 These incentives help landowners to diversify or expand their operations, pay down debt, or save for retirement.
-The value of a voluntary conservation agreement is determined by a qualified appraiser and will vary considerably depending upon the terms of the agreement and local development pressure.
+The value of a conservation easement is determined by a qualified appraiser and will vary considerably depending upon the terms of the easement and local development pressure.

 Example: Your property is valued at \$1,000,000.
 After a conservation easement is placed on the property your property is valued at \$600,000.
-The value of the conservation easement is \$400,000 which is calculated as the \$1,000,000 (the before) - \$600,000 (the after) = \$400,000.
+The value of the conservation easement is \$400,000 which is calculated as the \$1,000,000 (the before) minus \$600,000 (the after) = \$400,000.